epiccurious/bitcoin-core-node-builder/README.md

 # Bitcoin Core Node Builder

-Simplify the process of spinning up a new Bitcoin Core node.
+Spin up a secure Bitcoin Core node with ease.

 ## What (Will) This Script Do?